Share

 Robotic exoskeletons

-Advantages of robots in hospitals
+Advantages of medical robots in hospitals

 The need for robots in hospitals is growing amid an ageing population, dwindling healthcare workforce, and increasing chronic diseases.
 The Covid-19 pandemic has accelerated the development of robotics in the healthcare setting.